FURK4NGG/capture-ai/README.md

 It is a hybrid AI platform that combines:

 💬 Conversational AI
 📄 Document processing & editing
 ⚙️ Intelligent pipelines
+💻 Coding workflows
+🎨 Image generation & visual AI tasks

 All in a single system.